castaway/DBIx-Class-Hackathon/README.md

 ### What for?
 (Suggestions)

 * Hacking on DBIx::Class itself: A hefty prepared collection of tickets will be available to contribute to <quote: ribasushi>
-* Documenting DBIC
+* Ribasushi has volunteered a couple talks on DBIx::Class architechure (deeply technical), mebbe we can get mst as well..
+* Revitalize the effort to documenting DBIC in a more accessible manner
 * Sorting out the website
-* Playing with Data::Query (the new innards)
+* Playing with Data::Query (the new query language innards)
-* Your own DBIx::Class code with access to help
+* Work on your own DBIC-based code with access to instant help from core maintainers
-* Ribasushi has volunteered a talk on DBIx::Class architechure, mebbe we can get mst as well..

 ### How many?

 * Who knows? drop your name in the wiki page linked below and we'll see what rooms we can get

-### Budget/Sponsored

-* Room hire (tables, chairs, power)
-* Breakfast/snacks/lunch
-* Internet, if the venue has it available
-* Local wifi network + server with CPAN
-* Development environment on server available if required (you'll just need a laptop/tablet with ssh+keyboard)

-### Attendee pays

-* Transport
-* Accommodation (block booking may make cheaper, but only with planning).
-* Evening meals

 ### Location